A Christmas Carol: The Musical at the Tabard Theatre

 Despite the splendid ensemble, much is left to be desired from the musical’s individual performances.
 Andrew Macbean lacks the bitter venom and callous malice needed to play Dickens’ misanthropic, “humbugging” cultural icon Scrooge.
 While Jacob Crook and Molly Marie Walsh give fairly banal performances as Mr and Mrs Cratchit, lacking in the exuberant glee expected from those in abject poverty suddenly given a pay rise and lavish turkey feast from their once granite-hearted employer.

 Anthony Ilott gives a well-needed dose of adrenalin to the proceedings as the gregarious Ghost of Christmas Present and while the songs do tend towards a pantomime feel, at odds with the tale’s powerful indictment of 19th century capitalism, the addition of the harrowing children of Ignorance and Want in the form of ghastly, skeletal rag dolls – often neglected in theatrical retellings – point towards Dickens’ original warning message.

 In spite of its jaunty routines and merry chorus numbers, A Christmas Carol: The Musical lacks the playful characterisation and heartwarming yet poignant significance, which made Dickens’ story an enduring classic.

-A Christmas Carol: The Musical is on at the Tabard Theatre until 5th January 2014, for further information or to book visit here.
+A Christmas Carol: The Musical is at the Tabard Theatre until 5th January 2014.
+For further information or to book visit the theatre’s website here.